ClosedNon-Profit2026-27

 Department of Climate Change, Energy, the Environment and Water · Australia

-The NSW Government's Floodplain Management Program provides technical and financial support to local government councils and eligible public land managers to manage flood risk.
-Funding supports flood studies, flood risk management planning and high-priority mitigation works that reduce flood impacts on communities.
+The Floodplain Management Program 2026-27 provides technical and financial support to local government councils and eligible public land managers in New South Wales to manage flood risk.
+Funding supports flood studies, flood risk management studies and plans, and high-priority mitigation works that reduce flood impacts on communities.

 15 Apr 2026